Please see the local and national school attendance expectations below:

 Is my child too ill for school?

-We understanding it can be tricky deciding to keep your child off school or bring them in.
+We understand it can be tricky deciding to keep your child off school or take them in.
 Please see the NHS information below to support your understanding.

 If your child is well enough to go to school but has an infection that could be passed on, such as a cold sore or head lice, let their teacher know.